Moving From NYC to Chicago: Movers, Costs, and Benefits

 1. Distance

 We’ve mentioned it before, but the distance between point A and point B is probably the biggest factor behind your moving cost.
-More miles means more money, so prepare your wallet for the 790-mile trek from New York to Chicago.
+More miles mean more money, so prepare your wallet for the 790-mile trek from New York to Chicago.

 2. Weight/Volume